tahoe-lafs/tahoe-lafs/docs/frontends/magic-folder.rst

     in UTF-8 regardless of the system's filesystem encoding.
 Relative paths will be interpreted starting from the node's base directory.

-In addition:
- * the file ``private/magic_folder_dircap`` must contain a writecap pointing to an existing mutable directory to be used as the target of uploads.
-   It will start with ``URI:DIR2:``, and cannot include an alias or path.
- * the file ``private/collective_dircap`` must contain a readcap
+You should not normally need to set these fields manually because they are set by the ``tahoe magic-folder create`` and/or ``tahoe magic-folder join`` commands.
+Use the ``--help`` option to these commands for more information.

-After setting the above fields and starting or restarting the gateway, you can confirm that the feature is working by copying a file into the local directory.
-Then, use the WUI or CLI to check that it has appeared in the upload directory with the same filename.
-A large file may take some time to appear, since it is only linked into the directory after the upload has completed.
+After setting up a Magic Folder collective and starting or restarting each gateway, you can confirm that the feature is working by copying a file into any local directory, and checking that it appears on other clients.
+Large files may take some time to appear.

 The 'Operational Statistics' page linked from the Welcome page shows counts of the number of files uploaded, the number of change events currently